wgmfisch-appdev/msm-auth/README.md

     rails generate draft:resource bookmark user_id:integer movie_id:integer
     ```

+### Navbar

- 1. Add sign up/in/out and edit profile links to the navbar.
+ 1. Add sign out and edit profile links for when there is a signed in user.
- 1. Add `before_action :authenticate_user!` to the `ApplicationController` to require a signed in user at all times.
+ 1. Add sign up and sign in links for when there isn't a signed in user.
+ 1. Add a link to `/bookmarks` that says "My Bookmarks".

 ### New bookmark form